massalabs/node-manager-plugin/README.md

 task run
 ```

-Then open your browser and go to : `localhost:8080`
+Then open your browser and go to: `localhost:8080`

-> *Even if the plugin run outside of massa station, it still need massa station to be launched on your machine.
-If massa station is not running, the plugin will be stucked on 'loadling'*
+> *Even if the plugin runs outside of Massa Station, it still needs Massa Station to be launched on your machine.
+If Massa Station is not running, the plugin will be stuck on 'loading'.*

+## Architecture
+### Back
+The core logic of the node manager is placed in the [core](./int/core/) folder.
+Interactions with other elements (massa-node cli, file system, API handlers, local database...) are handled in specific packages.
+[API handlers](./int/api/handlers/) call core logic which, in turn, calls other drivers.

+### Front
+The frontend is a TypeScript React project using [vite](https://vite.dev/) framework.
+The front end is built and embedded in the Go code, then served by the api (see [html](./int/api/html/html.go) package).

+## Test
+Unit tests are created with [testify](https://github.com/stretchr/testify).
+Dependencies are mocked with the [mockery](github.com/vektra/mockery) mock generator.
+To generate a mock of your interface, set it in [.mockery.yml](.mockery.yml) following the example of other mocked elements.